Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given - Hospital is working
-  And - Server restores the information
-  When - Server fails
+  Given - visitor counting Server is synchronised with cloud When - visitor counting system fails
-  And - Server restores
-  Then - Lost information recovers
+  And - Visitor count is manual until the system recover Then - Lost information recovers from cloud and update with manual count
-  And - it starts counting again

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given - Hospital is working
-  And - Sensor at the entrance counts visitor
-  When - Sensor goes offline for a while
+  Given -  visitor counting Server is synchronised with cloud When - Sensor goes offline for a while
-  And - if there is a visitor, the entry goes in a register Then - restart the counting with updated numbers
+  And - if there is a visitor, the entry goes in a register Then - restart the counting with updated numbers from register